Urban Stead Cheesemakers, East Walnut Hills

 There’s much to delight the eye in Gail Fisher Forberg’s Adams Landing condo, with sweeping views of the Ohio River, the city, and the hills of Mt.
 Adams outside and, inside, a collection of paintings, prints, and ceramics.
 Enjoy sweets and savories, with wine and other beverages in this lovely setting.

-Order Tickets for Salon 3
+Registration for Salon 3 is Now Closed!

 Katelyn Jarvis, Founder and President, Peace Stamps